atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

   - Abstract class to allow extensibility and support of different kind of notifications and prevent creation of notification implementations outside of this allowed package structure.
 This is achieved by a constructor with `default` access encapsulation.

 - `com.example.javamvnspringbtblank.model.BasicNotification`
-  - Concrete implementation of the `Notification` interface and `NotificationBase` abstract class abstractions.
+  - Simple POJO concrete implementation of the `Notification` interface and `NotificationBase` abstract class abstractions.
+Includes annotations for mapping to database tables and fields.

 - `com.example.javamvnspringbtblank.model.NotificationChannelType`
   - Enum type is preferred to using interfaces or other methods for containing CONSTANT values.
 This also allows a good mechanism for implementing a `Factory Design Pattern`, done in the `ChannelFactory.class`.